Jon S. Eubanks

 Jon S. Eubanks is an American politician, farmer, and accountant serving as a member of the Arkansas House of Representatives from the 74th district.
-First elected in 2010, he also serves as speaker pro tempore of the House.
+First elected in 2010, he also served as speaker pro tempore of the House.

 Early life and education

 Eubanks was born in Portsmouth, Virginia and graduated from Annapolis High School in 1969.
 He attended Virginia Tech and earned a Bachelor of Science degree in accounting from Arkansas Tech University in 1990.

 Career

 Outside of politics, Eubanks has worked as a farmer and Certified Public Accountant.
 He previously served on the board of the Paris School District.